(A) Terms of app and website use

 7.2 You should not tap “Accept” unless you have read and agree to accept our terms as laid out on this page.
 Please take the time to read all of our terms carefully before tapping “Accept”.

-7.3 In order to complete the subscription process for using our app and web services, you only need to tick the box confirming your acceptance of our terms and conditions.
+7.3 In order to complete the subscription process for using our web services, you only need to tick the box confirming your acceptance of our terms and conditions.
 In order to complete the subscription process for any of our in-person clinical services, you will receive an e-mail from us acknowledging that we have received your request for an appointment.
 However, please note that this does not mean that your appointment request has been accepted.
 Our acceptance of your appointment request will take place as described in clause 7.4.

-7.4 If you contract separately with us for the provision of in-person clinical services, we will confirm our acceptance of your request for our in-person, non-app services to you by sending you an e-mail confirming your appointment with us.
+7.4 If you contract separately with us for the provision of in-person clinical services, we will confirm our acceptance of your request for our in-person services to you by sending you an e-mail confirming your appointment with us.
 The Contract between us for in-person services will only be formed when we send you the Appointment Confirmation.

 8. Our right to vary these terms